-When submitting the reconsideration of the denial of payment on a claim, a signed Waiver of Liability form must be included.
-A waiver of liability form can be obtained on the Providers page of the Plan website.
-The Waiver of Liability form holds the enrollee harmless regardless of the outcome of the appeal.

-With the appeal, the non- participating provider should include documentation such as a copy of the original claim, remittance notification showing the denial, and any clinical records and other documentation that supports the provider's argument for reimbursement.
+When submitting the reconsideration, a signed Waiver of Liability form must be included.
+A waiver of liability form can be obtained on the Plan's website, greatplainsmedicareadvantage.com in the provider section.
+The provider must request a reconsideration of the denial within 60 calendar days from the remittance notification.
+The provider should include documentation such as a copy of the original claim, remittance notification showing the denial and any clinical records and other documentation that supports the provider's argument for reimbursement.

-The appeal must be in writing and mailed to:
+The appeal must be in writing and can be Faxed or mailed: